Come Back Home (2NE1 song): Promotion and live performances

-In order to promote "Come Back Home", 2NE1 appeared on the music programs SBS's Inkigayo and Mnet's M Countdown throughout March 2014.
+2NE1 kicked off their third concert tour, titled the All or Nothing World Tour, shortly after the release of Crush on March 1 and included the song in its set list.
+To promote "Come Back Home" directly, 2NE1 appeared on the music programs Inkigayo and M Countdown throughout the remainder of the month.
 The group made the song's televised debut on Inkigayo and March 9, and subsequently appeared on M Countdown for the first time on March 13.
 The track was choreographed by Yang Hyun-suk, incorporating elements from the choreography of the popular 1995 track of the same name by Seo Taiji and Boys.
 According to YG insiders, the members of 2NE1 specifically requested for Yang himself to create the choreography for the song, as they felt that the elements from Seo Taiji and Boys would also suit the color of 2NE1's new performances.
-To further promote the single and the album internationally, the group kicked off their third concert tour AON: All Or Nothing at SK Olympic Handball Gymnasium in Seoul on March 1 and 2, 2014.
-The tour spanned from March to October 2014 and saw 20 shows in 16 different cities across Asia.
-A live album from the concerts in Seoul was released on May 23, 2014.

-On the same day, 2NE1 made an appearance on You Hee-yeol's Sketchbook where they performed the unplugged version of the song live in order to commemorate the Sewol ferry disaster that occurred a month prior on April 16.
+On May 23, 2014, 2NE1 made an appearance on You Hee-yeol's Sketchbook where they performed the unplugged version of the song live in order to commemorate the Sewol ferry disaster that occurred a month prior on April 16.
 In the performance, each of the group members are seen bearing a yellow ribbon—which served as a symbol of remembrance and sympathy for the lives lost in the sinking.
-The stage was met with positive reception amongst netizens, who applauded 2NE1's emotional delivery and the atmosphere of the performance, further commenting "I got live goose bumps" as well as "the song and lyrics of 'Come Back Home' are really comforting".
+The stage was met with positive reception amongst netizens, who applauded 2NE1's emotional delivery with comments such as "I got live goose bumps" as well as "the song and lyrics of 'Come Back Home' are really comforting".
+2NE1 performed the song, along with "Crush", at the 2014 SBS Gayo Daejeon on December 21 without Park Bom due to her scandal at the time, and drew the highest viewership of the event with a nationwide rating of 11.1 percent.